Vaginal Microbiome Basics + Healing

 Pregnancy alters the vaginal microbiome long term, even if it isn’t carried to full term.
 This is a normal physiological process; however, if you experience symptoms or challenges through the sex, birth, motherhood continuum please get the support you need to thrive.

 Microbiome resilience and health is shaped largely by our environment, lifestyle and stress exposure.
 It’s an ecosystem that reflects what’s happening on the macro level as well.
 There are no quick solutions, just diligent steps forward and discernment around what’s needed to support your vaginal ecology.

-If you are looking for a place to start reclaiming your microbiome resilience, check out the Womb Medicine Digestive Reset for Hormonal Resilience.
-If you’re looking for 1:1 vaginal health support, find that here.
+If you are looking for a place to start reclaiming your microbiome resilience, check out this workshop.

 This content was originally posted on Instagram but edited for this post.

 Join Womb Tending Weekly to receive your weekly dose of agency, nourishment, and healing to inspire your personal transformation + our collective liberation.